Double strangeness pentaquarks and other exotic hadrons in the $\Xi_b \to \Xi\ J/\Psi\ \phi$ decay: The decay: formalism

 For the final state interaction of the $\phi~\Xi$ pair we can repeat similar calculations and obtain (see Appendix \ref{Sec:App-A}):

-where the $T_{\phi\Xi,\phi\Xi}$ amplitude is also taken as a Breit-Wigner form, as in Eq. (\ref{eq:T/psi-Xi}), but in this case $M$ and $\Gamma$ are the experimental mass and width of the $\Xi(2500)$.
+where the $T_{\phi\Xi,\phi\Xi}$ amplitude is also modeled with a Breit-Wigner form, as in Eq.~(\ref{eq:T/psi-Xi}), but in this case $M$ and $\Gamma$ are the experimental mass and width of the $\Xi(2500)$.
 Since we do not have any model which can give us the value of $g_{\phi\Xi}$, we will invert the problem and will study for which values of $g_{\phi\Xi}$ it is feasible to see this state using the $\Xi_b\to\Xi~J/\psi~\phi$ reaction.

 Now we go to the final state interaction in the presence of the $X(4140)$ resonance.
-The corresponding diagrams are given in Figs. \ref{Fig:FSIX(4140)}(a) and \ref{Fig:FSIX(4140)}(b) and the associated analytical expressions are
+The corresponding diagrams are given in Figs. \ref{Fig:FSIX(4140)}(a) and \ref{Fig:FSIX(4140)}(b) and the associated analytical expressions are: